SharkSnack/shiren-4/content/dungeons/emerald-terrace.md

 ### Final Boss

-Shiren is automatically granted Swift status for this fight, so you get 4 actions for every 1 boss action.
+Shiren is granted Swift status for this fight, so you get 4 actions for every 1 boss action.

 <table class="dungeonTable">
   <thead>